bgd-labs/example-liquidity-mining-aave-v3/README.md

   Yes, Liquidity Mining could be configured for multiple rewards for the same asset.

-- Why do we need to approve funds to the Aave Transfer Strategy contract?
+- Why do we need to approve funds from the Rewards Vault to the Aave Transfer Strategy contract?

-  This is needed so the Transfer Strategy contract can pull the rewards from the Emission Admin to distribute it to the user when the user claims them.
+  This is needed so the Transfer Strategy contract can pull the rewards from the Rewards Vault to distribute it to the user when the user claims them.

+- Can I reuse an already deployed transfer strategy?

+    Yes, a transfer strategy could be reused if it has already been deployed for the given network (given that you want the rewards vault, rewards admin and the incentives controller to be the same).

+- If a transfer strategy does not exist, how do I create one?

+    The transfer strategy is an immutable contract which determines the logic of the rewards transfer.
+To create a new pull reward transfer strategy (most     common transfer strategy for liquidity mining) you could use the
+[PullRewardsTransferStrategy.sol](https://github.com/aave/aave-v3-periphery/blob/master/contracts/rewards/transfer-strategies/PullRewardsTransferStrategy.sol) contract with the following constructor params:

+    - `incentivesController`: address of the incentives controller
+    - `rewardsAdmin`: address of the incentives controller for access control
+    - `rewardsVault`: address of the rewards vault containing the funds for the Liquidity Mining program.

+    Example to deploy a transfer strategy can be found [here](./scripts/RewardsConfigHelpers.s.sol).

+    _Note: All transfer strategy should inherit from the base contract [TransferStrategyBase.sol](https://github.com/aave/aave-v3-periphery/blob/master/contracts/rewards/transfer-strategies/TransferStrategyBase.sol) and you could also define your own custom transfer                   strategy even with NFT’s as rewards, given that you inherit from the base contract._

 - Can we stop the liquidity mining program at any time?